Uche Pedro: Early life and education

 Uche was born and raised in Nigeria, where she finished her primary and secondary school education.
-Uche holds a Honors Business Administration degree from the Ivey Business School, where she graduated with distinction in 2006.
+Uche holds an honors business administration degree from the Ivey Business School, where she graduated with distinction in 2006.
 In 2020, she graduated from the Harvard Kennedy School with a master's in public administration.

 Career

 Uche worked for Shell Canada, Cadbury Middle East & Africa Unit in the UK, and Cadbury in Nigeria.
 In July 2006, she founded BellaNaija.

-She claimed the idea for establishing BellaNaija came while she was studying at a university in Canada, where she had a two-week holiday and soon got bored. inspired to start something that represented this exciting young vibe in the country when she came to Nigeria and observe the growing improvements in fashion, entertainment, and business.
+She claimed the idea for establishing BellaNaija came while she was studying at a university in Canada, where she had a two-week holiday and soon got bored.
+She said she was inspired to start something that represented the country when she came to Nigeria and observed fashion, entertainment, and business.

 Uche is a Fellow of TEDGlobal and a Nigeria Leadership Initiative associate.

 Uche realized the potential of what she was building, and she went ahead to organize the business.
 Taking a step in organizing the business by registering a parent company, BainStone Limited.

 BainStone Limited is focused on developing and managing innovative and exciting online media content for Africans.
 The company was among the 50 high potential SMEs chosen and awarded a British Airways, Opportunity Grant.

 In 2013, Uche was honored as the British Council International Young Media Entrepreneur of the Year for Nigeria.
 In 2014 and 2015, Forbes Magazine Online listed Uche among the 30 Most Promising Young Entrepreneurs in Africa.
 In December 2015, she was listed amongst the Most Influential CEOs of 2015 by Ventures Africa as well as New African Woman's Women of the Year for 2015 and made the QUARTZ’S List of 30 African Innovators.